ForensicArtifacts/artifacts-kb/windows/RecentFileCache.md

 The recent file cache is an stores metadata about program installation and execution for Windows Application Compatibility.

-It can be found on Windows 7.
+The recent file cache can be found on Windows 7 in the file:

 ```
 C:\Windows\AppCompat\Programs\RecentFileCache.bcf